JuliaAttic/QuDirac.jl/docs/api.md

 **nfactors(obj::AbstractDirac)**

-Returns the number of factor systems of `obj`.
+Returns the number of factors of `obj`.
 This information is also parameterized in the type of `obj`, e.g. an instance of type `Ket{KroneckerDelta,3}` has 3 factors.

 ---